Archbishop de Paulo's Coat of Arms

 Archbishop de Paulo's Episcopal Consecration

-His Grace, The Most Rev. Dr. Craig J. N. de Paulo is Prelate of the Old Catholic Confederation.
-He is also Master General of the Order of St. Willibrord, an Old-Catholic teaching order of priests, oblates and associates.
+The Rt.
+Rev. Dr. Craig J. N. de Paulo is President of the Old Catholic Confederation.
+He is also Prior of St. Willibrord Priory, an Old-Catholic community of priests, oblates and associates active in education.

 From December 2013 to 2018, Archbishop de Paulo served the Church of the Province of West Africa of the Anglican Communion in a Diplomatic appointment as Episcopal Commissary in North America, representing over one million Christians to the Episcopal Church in the United States.
 First appointed in 2013 by the late Archbishop S. Tilewa Johnson, former Primate and Archbishop of West Africa, and Re-appointed by His Grace, Archbishop Daniel Sarfo, former Primate and Archbishop of the West Africa, his work resulted in humanitarian aid to West Africa during the Ebola crisis and the advancement of dialogue between the Church of West Africa and the Episcopal Church in the United States concerning areas of controversy and dissent.